-We add the experience and expertise of our Construction Management Practice, integrating cost and schedule data points to our information database so that we can focus decisions on project specific information culminating in Information Driven Design.
-The application of informed decisions begins with analysis and implementation.
-We influence the solutions when information transforms to spaces, volumes and materials.
+WMF initiates the design process with information gathering through discussion, observation, and research.
+This identifies the key benchmarks of a project: the biggest challenges, expected outcomes, and solutions with the greatest potential.
+We add the experience and expertise of our Construction Management Practice, integrating cost and schedule data points to our database, to focus decisions on project-specific information culminating in Information Driven Design.
+The application of informed decisions begins with analysis and implementation which influence solutions as information transforms into spaces, volumes and materials.

-Regardless of the building type…corporate offices, retail stores, academic buildings, civic venues, entertainment spaces, sporting venues or cultural settings; interior spaces need to be designed for the users living and working within these environments.
+Regardless of the building type, interior spaces must be designed for the users living and working within these environments.
 Interior performance can be measured in human and organizational terms; higher productivity, greater creativity and innovation, increased revenues or patronage, ease of access and enhanced wayfinding.
 An interior’s effect means designing not just for visual impact, but also for health, comfort, flexibility and ease of use.

 At Weber Murphy Fox we recognize the power of a well-designed interior.
 Our designers work collaboratively and strategically to deliver innovation, quality and sustainable performance.
 We understand that the interior spaces help to define the organization’s brand and culture.

 At Weber Murphy Fox our landscape architects play an integral role as part of our project teams, deriving immeasurable passion from the sites they plan and the landscapes they design.
 Combining plant expertise and spatial acuity with a deep appreciation of localized surroundings and history, our landscape architects function in concert within the design team to synthesize buildings with their sites.